-When the time comes for strategic planning, it can be hard to know which framework to choose for your organization.
+When the time comes for strategic planning frameworks, it can be hard to know which to choose for your organization.
 Since popularized in the late 1950s, hundreds of strategic frameworks have been developed and used by organizations of all types, sizes and stages in their business life cycle – most promising to be a silver bullet to strategic success.

 - Ansoff Matrix

 - Hoshin Kanri

 OGSM (short for Objectives, Goals, Strategies, Measures) is widely believed to have been brought to America from Japan in the 1950s with roots in Total Quality, but the precise origin of this strategic planning framework is unknown.
 It is believed to have been developed post-World War II during the Occupation of Japan.
 Procter & Gamble is credited with the development of the modern version of the OGSM framework, which translates strategic goals and ideas into organizational practice.
 Since implemented by P&G, OGSM has been used by Fortune 500 companies around the globe.

 OGSM provides a concise format (one page) and clear framework for developing, aligning and deploying a long-term (3-5 year) strategic plan.
 The OGSM framework is designed to connect big picture strategic elements (mission, vision, values) to operational elements (goals, strategies, initiatives, measures).
 The result is a comprehensive, robust and executable strategic plan.

 - Objective – direction setting statement.
 Answers the question: Where are we going?